vtortola/WebSocketListener/README.md

 WebSocketListener
 =================

+> [Changes from version 1.x to 2.0] (//github.com/vtortola/WebSocketListener/wiki/Changes-from-version-1-to-2).

 The **WebSocketListener** class provides simple methods that listen for and accept incoming WebSocket connection requests asynchronously.
-It is a lightweight listener that follows the official [RFC 6455](http://tools.ietf.org/html/rfc6455) specification with an API very similar to the `System.Net.TcpListener` class.
+It is a lightweight listener with an API very similar to the `System.Net.TcpListener` class.

 It **does not use** the Microsoft's `System.Net.WebSockets` namespace.
 It should work in any operating system running *Microsoft .NET v4.5*.